-- c) Information: A worker must be able to acquire and use information.
+- a.
+Information: A worker must be able to acquire and use information.

-- i) Acquire and Evaluate Information.
+- i.
+Acquire and Evaluate Information.

-- ii) Organize and Maintain Information.
+- ii.
+Organize and Maintain Information.

-- iii) Interpret and Communicate Information.
+- iii.
+Interpret and Communicate Information.

-- iv) Use Computers to Process Information.
+- iv.
+Use Computers to Process Information.

-Examples: research and collect data from various sources; develop a form to collect data; develop an inventory record-keeping system; produce a report using graphics; make an oral presentation using various media; use on-line computer data bases to research a report; use a computer spreadsheet to develop a budget.
+Examples: research and collect data from various sources; develop a form to collect data; develop an inventory record-keeping system; produce a report using graphics; make an oral presentation using various media; use online computer databases to research a report; use a computer spreadsheet to develop a budget.

-- d) Systems: A worker must understand complex interrelationships. - i) Understand Systems: know how social, organizational, and technological systems work and operate effectively with them. - ii) Monitor and Correct Performance: distinguish trends, predict impacts on system operations, diagnose deviations in systems' performance and correct malfunctions. - iii) Improve or Design Systems: suggest modifications to existing systems and develop new or alternative systems to improve performance.
+- a.
+Systems: A worker must understand complex interrelationships. - i.
+Understand Systems: know how social, organizational, and technological systems work and operate effectively with them. - ii.
+Monitor and Correct Performance: distinguishes trends, predicts impacts on system operations, diagnoses deviations in systems' performance, and corrects malfunctions. - iii.
+Improve or Design Systems: suggest modifications to existing systems and develops new or alternative systems to improve performance.